neonatura/share-util/README.md

-This is the official source code repository for the share runtime library and utility suite.
+This is the official source code repository for the share runtime suite utility programs.

 <h2>Library Documentation</h2>